aksfintechwork-rgb/Infinity_App/replit.md

 ### November 7, 2025 - File Upload Enhancement
 **Fixed chat attachment uploads for Excel, images, and videos**: Updated `server/upload.ts` to support all common file types requested by users.
 Expanded allowed MIME types to include Excel files (.xls, .xlsx), all common image formats (JPEG, PNG, GIF, WebP, BMP), and video formats (MP4, MPEG, QuickTime, AVI, WMV, WebM).
 Also added audio support (MP3, WAV, WebM, OGG).
 Increased file size limit from 10MB to 50MB to accommodate video uploads.
 Removed SVG support for security (prevents stored XSS attacks).
 Users can now attach Excel spreadsheets, images, and videos in chat conversations without errors.

+### November 7, 2025 - Message Deletion Feature
+**Implemented message deletion with ownership validation and real-time updates**: Users can now delete their own chat messages through a dropdown menu (three-dot icon) accessible from each message.
+The delete button is visible only for messages sent by the current user, with a semi-transparent menu that becomes fully visible on hover (better accessibility).
+Upon clicking delete, a browser confirmation dialog prevents accidental deletions.
+The backend validates message ownership via JWT authentication and broadcasts deletion events through WebSocket to all conversation members for instant UI updates.
+The DELETE /api/messages/:id endpoint uses `apiRequest` helper to attach auth tokens, and the UI correctly recomputes conversation's lastMessage after deletion.
+Message menu visibility enhanced from invisible to opacity-based (opacity-50 default, opacity-100 on hover) for improved mobile and testing accessibility.